platformsh/public-api-docs/README.md

 # Introduction

-This book is documenting the Platform.sh Provisioning API.
-This API allows a user which has a proper access token, to programmatically subscribe to Platform.sh and manage his subscriptions via a REST API.
+This book documents the Platform.sh Subscriptions API.
+This API allows a user which has a proper access token to programmatically subscribe to Platform.sh and manage their subscriptions via a REST API.

 # Current version